QuizandSurveyMaster/quiz_master_next/readme.txt

 18. Database

 == Changelog ==
+= 8.1.17 (October 09, 2023) =
+* Feature: Added option to include custom text when the answer choice limit exceeds in multiple response type questions.
+* Feature: Added a new feature to accept shortcodes in the text set to display at the end of quizzes.
+* Bug: Fixed issues with HTML tags in exported PDFs
+* Bug: Fixed issues with HTML tags in question descriptions
+* Bug: Fixed the behavior of questions marked as required.
+* Bug: Patched a vulnerability related to draft quiz submissions

 = 8.1.16 (September 20, 2023) =
 * Feature: Added option to use random question and answer with manual pagination
 * Bug: Fix quiz score calculation issue with file upload question types